Admission to Master’s Programmes

 • Applicants must have basic proficiency in reading, writing, and comprehending English.
 The University provides assistance in English writing for learners with limited ability.

-• Applicants will be selected on merit, based on their scores in the Entrance examination conducted by the University, along with written essays, and interview.
+• Applicants will be selected on merit, based on their scores in the Entrance Examination conducted by the University, as well as their written essays and interview.

 • The University uses a weighted Diversity Points system to support an inclusive and diverse classroom.
 This process will be fair and transparent.